Jeanyvesbourdoncle/FCND-Backyard-Flyer/README.md

 #### Target
 The target of this project is to design a finite state machine using event-driven programming for autonomously flying a drone.

-Support : flying a quadcopter in a Unity simulator.

 The written python code is similar to how the drone would be controlled from a ground station computer or an onboard flight computer.

 The communication with the drone is done using MAVLink.